elamaran619/amazon-quicksight-user-guide/doc_source/using-s3-files-in-another-aws-account.md

    The default tab is named **S3 buckets linked to QuickSight account**\.
 It shows all the buckets your Amazon QuickSight account has access to\.

-1. Type the name of the Amazon S3 bucket that you want to add\.
+1. If you want to add all the buckets you have permission to use, choose **Choose accessible buckets from other AWS accounts**\.
+Otherwise, type the name of the Amazon S3 bucket that you want to add\.
 It must exactly match the unique name of the Amazon S3 bucket\.

    If you don't have the appropriate permissions, you see the error message "We can't connect to this S3 bucket\.
 Make sure any S3 buckets you specify are associated with the AWS account used to create this QuickSight account\."
 This error message appears if you don't have either account permissions or Amazon QuickSight permissions\.
+**Note**
+To use Amazon Athena, Amazon QuickSight needs to access the Amazon S3 buckets that Athena uses\.
+You can add them here one by one, or use the **Choose accessible buckets from other AWS accounts** option\.

 1. Choose **Select buckets** to confirm your selection\.